Cambridge MA — Charles River and Memorial Drive at dusk

 $600K – $1.2M

 Red Line and commuter rail convergence.
 More residential feel than Harvard or Kendall.
-Japanese supermarket.
 Quieter streets, still fully urban.
 Underrated value within Cambridge.

 Inman Square